evannetwork/tnt-docs/docs/v0.3/For Developers/example-alice-bob/contacts-and-identities.md

 ## Send DID invitation

-To send a invitation via did, you can use the invitation action.
-After that, TRUST&TRACE will handle your request internally and you can start requesting services with the internal contact id or with the did.
-All interactions that requires a finished did exchange, like sending didcomm messages, will be on hold and automatically sent out, when the did exchange has finished.
+To send a invitation via DID, you can use the invitation action.
+After that, TRUST&TRACE will handle your request internally and you can start requesting services with the internal contact id or with the DID.
+All interactions that requires a finished DID exchange, like sending DIDComm messages, will be on hold and automatically sent out, when the DID exchange has finished.

 ```js
 sendAndLogRequest({